saucelabs/elemental-next/frontend/docs/updated-tips/28-upgrading-from-rc/java.md

 The best way to address this is to port your alert handling from Selenium RC to WebDriver -- which is pretty straightforward and should be easy to accomplish assuming you have things well abstracted (re: Step #1 above).

-Here is an example of the difference:
+Here is an example of the difference, in `Java`:

 ```java
 // Selenium RC